-At the time of writing, AI as a phrase has appeared in over 200 cases, both reported and unreported, throughout the US, but that does not mean that AI itself was a litigable issue.
-In one interesting but non-precedential opinion, a pro se inmate sued Google, Apple, Oracle, Facebook, Yahoo, YouTube, Instagram, Amazon, Intel, AT&T, Mobil, Occidental, Shell, Standard Oil, Gulff Oil, Sunoco, Phillips 66, Marathon, Texaco, Pennzoil, and Exxon for antitrust violations, claiming the high-tech and oil companies are in a symbiotic relationship, with the high-tech companies using 'oil to build, construct and power their products', and oil companies 'utilize artificial intelligence to facilitate their accounting, business, treasury and corporate functions'.189 The case was dismissed due to the plaintiff's lack of antitrust standing.
+'Artificial intelligence' as a phrase has appeared in over 200 cases, both reported and unreported, throughout the US, but that does not mean the fact of AI itself was a litigable issue.
+In an interesting non-precedential opinion, a pro se inmate sued for antitrust violations Google, Apple, Oracle, Facebook, Yahoo, YouTube, Instagram, Amazon, Intel, AT&T, Mobil, Occidental, Shell, Standard Oil, Gulf Oil, Sunoco, Phillips 66, Marathon, Texaco, Pennzoil, and Exxon, claiming the high tech and oil companies are in a symbiotic relationship, with the high tech companies using 'oil to build, construct and power their products', and oil companies 'utilize artificial intelligence to facilitate their accounting, business, treasury and corporate functions.'
+The case was dismissed due to plaintiff's lack of antitrust standing.